 PCC continues its focus on issues that cross patients, providers, or time; building content, integration, and workflow profiles.
 Many of the smaller interoperability building blocks have been created in the form of Profiles across various IHE domains over the years, and PCC continues to focus on assembling those building blocks into clinical workflows, and harmonizing across content boundaries to provide guidance in healthcare IT interoperability.

 PCC has worked jointly with many IHE domains over the past several years to develop Profiles.
-These domains include Cardiology (CARD), Radiology (RAD), Patient Care Devices (PCD), Quality, Research, and Public Health (QRPH), and IT Infrastructure (ITI).
+These domains include Cardiology (CARD), Radiology (RAD), Devices, Quality, Research, and Public Health (QRPH), and IT Infrastructure (ITI).

 Several profiles have been developed in PCC that focus on Nursing use cases.
 This work has been completed under the Nursing Subcommittee that was formalized in 2008.
 Due to lack of activity the Nursing Subcommittee has been subsumed back into the main PCC planning and technical committee groups.